Sahpresa

-Sahpresa (foaled 11 February 2005) is an American-bred, French-trained Thoroughbred racehorse and broodmare best known for winning three consecutive runnings of the Group One Sun Chariot Stakes at Newmarket Racecourse.
+Sahpresa (11 February 2005-23 March 2020) is an American-bred, French-trained Thoroughbred racehorse and broodmare best known for winning three consecutive runnings of the Group One Sun Chariot Stakes at Newmarket Racecourse.
 Sahpresa was unraced as a two-year-old, but raced until the age of six, winning eight of her twenty-two races.
 Apart from the Sun Chariot Stakes she won the Prix du Pin in 2010 and the Prix du Palais-Royal in 2011.
 She also competed in Asia, where she picked up large sums in place money when finishing third in Mile Championship (twice) and the Hong Kong Mile.
 She was retired from racing at the end of the 2011 season.

 Background

 Sahpresa is a bay mare with a white star bred in Pennsylvania by her owner Douglas McIntyre.
 Her sire Sahm, was a useful but unexceptional racehorse horse whose most notable effort came when he was disqualified after finishing second in the Vintage Stakes at Goodwood Racecourse in 1996.
 He did, however, have an exceptional pedigree, being a son of the influential American stallion Mr. Prospector out of Salsabil an Irish-bred racemare whose wins included the 1000 Guineas, Epsom Oaks and Irish Derby in 1990.
 Sahpresa's dam Sorpresa, was an unraced daughter of the American Champion Older Male Horse Pleasant Tap.

 McIntyre sent his filly to France to be trained by Rodolphe "Rod" Collet at Lamorlaye.